 - To disseminate information about the progress of dementia research

 Dementia is the second leading cause of death in Australia and provisional data is showing that dementia will likely soon be the leading cause of death.
 Investment in research will help minimise its impact in the future.

-There are an estimated 447,115 Australians living with dementia and almost 1.5 million Australians involved in their care.
+There are estimated to be more than 400,000 Australians living with dementia and more than 1.5 million Australians involved in their care.

 Scientists are working hard to delay, prevent and ultimately find a cure for dementia.
 The major barriers to the development of new interventions and treatments in Australia are the lack of research capacity, funding and infrastructure.